unm-historiography/metahistory/essays/thematic/historical-fiction.md

 ### Sign on the Dotted line?

-Though interspersed with fictional elements, These works increase our _personal involvement_ in history, driving us to read and investigate the subject through more traditional academic sources.
+Though interspersed with fictional elements, These works increase our _personal involvement_ in history, driving us to read and investigate the subject more deeply through more traditional academic sources.
 Reaching into the primary source material, these inquiries into the past **increase our interest and involvement in history**.
 Integrating works of historical fiction (and creative history) into the academic environment provides a means of drawing more students into the academic study of history.

-### In Closing (not your eyes!)
+### In Closing

 The study of history can be quite dry or very engaging.
 Looking back on the past not only tells us about where we came from but can inform us about where we are going.
-It helps us to understand ourselves and those around us. **It builds skills** that serve us in virtually every field of endeavor.
-Through research, organization, language, and argumentative writing, we are better prepared to face the challenges of the ‘real world.’
+It helps us to understand ourselves and those around us.
+The study of history **builds skills** that serve us in virtually every field of endeavor.
+Through research, organization, language, and argumentative writing, we are better prepared to face the challenges of the ‘_real world_.’
 But is something missing?

 With the addition of well-researched historical fiction to the study of history, we are adding a **creative spark** that may well be lacking in the field.
 Creativity manifests itself in many ways, such as invention and expression.
 Creativity nourishes, expanding our visions, and drawing us closer to who we are.
 Should we now deny the very essence of creativity in the study of history?
 How can we deny our nature as an imaginative and resourceful species?